 I love my life!
 While there are many experiences I wouldn’t want to repeat, I wouldn’t change them either because without them I wouldn’t be who I am today.
 I now possess the peace that passes all understanding and know a joy not influenced by circumstances.
 I live in the freedom that comes from seeking to please God and God alone.
 My hunger for Him and His Word has only grown, along with a desire to share what I’ve learned with others.
 I want everyone to know the transformation possible in a life submitted to Christ!

 Being a Christian, totally surrendered to and trusting in God, is an adventure!
-Once deemed the person least likely to go back to Africa, I’m now looking at what will be my fifth trip.
+Once deemed the person least likely to go back to Africa, I’m now preparing for my sixth trip.
 Bob and I will be returning to the school for orphans that we broke ground on back in 2008.
 OpeN Christian Center received 501c3 status in August 2011 and we are on the board of directors.
-I’m currently working to compile information on each of those precious children and seeking to find sponsors for them so they can eat at least once every day, learn of their value in God’s eyes and live a life transformed by Christ.
+We're currently working to find sponsors for each of those precious children so they can eat at least once every day, learn of their value in God’s eyes and live a life transformed by Christ.